 Do you ever start dreading the day ahead the moment you open your eyes?
 In addition to getting everyone dressed, fed, and off to school or work, you’ve also got what seems like a zillion other things to do today – and that’s before you even get home!
-And then there are those other commitments – they seemed like a good idea at the time but now they’re weighing you down and causing you to wish you had a clone.
+And then there are those other commitments – they seemed like a good idea at the time but now it feels like you’re too busy to even enjoy your life.

 Yes, my friend – it IS possible to be so busy that you don’t enjoy your life.
 The good news is that it doesn’t have to stay that way.

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 I ran across an interesting piece of data in a book not too long ago.
 It said that the Chinese symbol for busy is two pictographs, one for heart, and the other for killing.
 Hmm, so to be too busy is to be killing your heart.
 Very interesting.